Video-Nomad/gs-toolbox-docs/docs/source/creasing-and-beveling.rst

 	:width: 250px
 	:align: center

-For example: If you apply a creasing value of 2 to the edge, then this edge will not smooth until you reach a subdivision level of 3 or more.
-See how the edge is shart up until the level 3?
+For example: If you apply a creasing value of 2 to the edge, then this edge will not be smoothed until you reach a subdivision level of 3 or more.
+See how the edge is sharp up until the level 3?

 By default, Maya has a very convoluted and non-intuitive creasing workflow.
 You can't crease by angle and there is a separate hidden menu for the creasing controls.
 Applying creases is a pain as well, as you need to select the creasing tool first and then drag middle mouse button.
 There is no way easily set a desired creasing value, you can't crease faces etc.